NoahSpencerCode/KingState/README.md

 try it: https://create.roblox.com/store/asset/16115485990/KingState%3Fkeyword=&pageNumber=&pagePosition=

-The KingState module allows for an easy management of states and methods across scripts on both server and client.
+The KingState module allows for an easy management of states and methods across scripts on both server, client, and datastore cloud.
-Helping the developer to cut down on manually creating remote and bindable functions.
-And allowing easy access and replication of states across the game.
+Helping the developer to cut down on manually creating remote, bindable, and datastore functions.
+And allowing easy access and replication of states across the game and cloud.

 The module can be required in both scripts and local-scripts.
 All methods excluding "allowRemoteClient()" are the same between script and local-script.